metacollin/cadmousectl/README.md

-macOS X Configuration Tool for 3Dconnexion CadMouse
+macOS Configuration Tool for 3Dconnexion CadMouse
 -------------------------------------------

 Since 3Dconnexion does not have any open-source tool to change firmware